The Best Restaurants near the Atlanta Airport

 - The Westin Atlanta Airport’s signature restaurant, Cecilia’s Southern Table, is a bistro located in the hotel’s atrium.
 Among the menu’s highlights are Tandoori salmon and Jack Daniels’s baby back ribs.

 - Feeling a bit British, are we?
-Then go to nearby College Park for the Manchester Arms, which brings a pub-like environment to Georgia.
+Then go to Manchester Arms in College Park, which brings a pub-like environment to Georgia.
 Enjoy pub food as well as British favorites such as fish and chips, shepherd’s pie, and bangers and mash featuring Fergus Nolan English breakfast sausage.
 Of course, you can always be Southern British and order shrimp and grits.

-- The Louisiana Bistreaux in nearby East Point brings the cuisine of Louisiana in a casual setting.
+- The Louisiana Bistreaux in East Point brings the cuisine of Louisiana to a casual setting and a fully stacked bar.
 The menu consists of all the favorites such as fresh seafood, gumbos, jambalaya étouffée, gator bites, spicy garlic crawfish and eggplant Atchafalaya.

 - Who doesn’t love breakfast?
 The Thumbs Up Diner has been an Atlanta institution for years.
-With six locations in metro Atlanta, we suggest the East Point eatery for airport convenience.
+With six locations in metro Atlanta, the East Point location is conveniently located near the airport.
 While they have a varied menu, it’s great to know that breakfast is always served.
+FYI, this famed eatery is cash only, so stock your wallet before arriving or use the ATM inside for a small fee.

 - The Busy Bee Cafe is another icon and an Atlanta West End mainstay since 1947.
 The Busy Bee always makes the city’s top 10 fried chicken lists.
 Nothing more to say.
 It’s out-of-this-world delicious and so are the three sides.

-- Spondivitis is another Atlanta favorite that delivers on its promise to offer down-home seafood for “real” people.
-Located near the airport on Virginia Avenue, its menu consists largely of seafood — hot, cold, in soups, between two pieces of bread, on a salad or on a plate surrounded by fries and vegetables.
+- Spondivits is another Atlanta favorite that delivers on its promise to offer down-home seafood for “real” people.
+Located near the airport on Virginia Avenue in East Point, its menu consists largely of seafood — hot, cold, in soups, between two pieces of bread, on a salad or on a plate surrounded by fries and vegetables.
 For those who don’t want seafood, they do offer a variety of black Angus beef options.

 Still trying to figure out where to eat near the airport?
 Find more nearby restaurants here.